tdg5/blog/_posts/2015-02-03-dependency-and-load-order-management-using-the-module-factory-pattern.md

 ```

 Hopefully, these examples give you a good idea of idioms in Ruby, but if not,
-I'd encourage you to watch [Ruby Idioms You're Not Using Yet](https://www.youtube.com/watch?v=hc_wtllfKtQ),
+I'd encourage you to watch [Ruby Idioms You're Not Using
-as it provides more examples which may help to further elucidate the concept.
+Yet][YouTube.com - Ruby Idioms You're Not Using Yet], as it provides more
+examples which may help to further elucidate the concept.

 On with the show!

 ## Module Factory: An Introduction

 The Module Factory pattern as described in the presentation constitutes the use
-of some variety of [Factory Method](https://en.wikipedia.org/wiki/Factory_method_pattern)
+of some variety of [Factory Method][Wikipedia.org - Factory Method] in place of
-in place of a reference to a concrete Module when calling **extend** or
+a reference to a concrete Module when calling **extend** or **include** from a
-**include** from a Class or a Module.
-This is a fairly technical description, so
+Class or a Module.
+This is a fairly technical description, so let's take a look
-let's take a look at the example the presentation uses to demonstrate this
+at the example the presentation uses to demonstrate this pattern.
+This example
-pattern.
-This example comes from the README for the [Virtus gem](https://rubygems.org/gems/virtus):
+comes from the README for the [Virtus gem][RubyGems.org - Virtus]:

 ```ruby
 class User